 Optical emergencies can be handled by dropping off your glasses for repair at your Doctor of Optometry’s office taking necessary physical distancing measures.
 The pick-up of glasses and contact lens orders can be arranged in the same manner, or in certain cases, they can be shipped directly to your home.

 BC Doctors of Optometry recommend British Columbians take proper care and be eye aware during COVID-19.
 This includes being vigilant with proper handwashing practices as an additional defense against COVID-19.
 Viruses can enter our bodies through mucous membranes including our mouths, nasal passages and eyes.

 If possible, manage and limit your screen time, as students and employees working from home are exposed to laptops, smartphones and tablets throughout the day.
 We recommend incorporating visual breaks, good lighting and practice good working distance from screens to reduce eye strain.
-Frequent breaks, blue light protection and conscious blinking may also help reduce eye strain and dry eyes.
+Frequent breaks, and conscious blinking may also help reduce eye strain and dry eyes.